 (2) Contents of Order.
-An order for service by publication shall include (i) a brief statement of the object of the action; (ii) if the action places in issue the title or interest of the defendant to any property, a description of any such property; and (iii) the substance of the summons prescribed by subdivision (b) of this rule.
-The order shall also direct its publication once a week and at least seven days apart for 2 or more successive weeks in a designated newspaper or newspapers of general circulation reasonably calculated to notify the defendant.
+An order for service by publication shall include (i) a brief statement of the object of the action; (ii) if the action places in issue the title or interest of the defendant to any property, a description of any such property; and (iii) the substance of the summons prescribed by subdivision (b) of this Vermont Rules of Civil Procedure rule.
+The order shall also direct its publication once a week and at least seven days apart for two or more successive weeks in a designated newspaper or newspapers of general circulation reasonably calculated to notify the defendant.
 The order shall also direct the mailing to the defendant, if an address is known, of a copy of the order as published.

 (3) Time of Publication; When Service Complete.
 The first publication of the summons shall be made within 20 days after the order is granted.
 Service by publication is complete on the twenty-first day after the first publication.
 The plaintiff shall file with the court an affidavit that publication has been made.

 (h) Territorial Limits of Effective Service.
 All processes may be served anywhere within the territorial limits of the state.